jprochazk/platformer-server/README.md

 ### Goals

+Write a game server and build a 2d platformer in it.

-Write a game server with the following features:
+Currently, the server has the following features:

-* Authentication (one-time JWT)
-* Persistence (PostgreSQL)
-* ECS
-* LUA scripting
+* Networking (WebSockets)
 * JSON/CBOR serialization

-And build a 2d platformer in it.
+* PostgreSQL database connection with asynchronous queries
+    * Currently implemented using boost::async, will be implemented using boost.asio in the future
+* JSON configuration files
+* Exception-safe packet handling
+* AABB collision detection + resolution
+* Game state synchronization

 ##### Requirements